Synopsys Receives Frost & Sullivan's 2025 Global Technology Innovation Leadership Award For Advancing Analog In-Memory Computing

 Synopsys recognized for its comprehensive AI-driven EDA suite and cloud-enabled design environment accelerating analog in-memory computing development-a next-gen solution enabling advanced AI chips

-SAN ANTONIO, June 26, 2025 /PRNewswire/ -- Frost & Sullivan is pleased to announce that Synopsys , a global leader in silicon to systems design solutions has been awarded the 2025 Global Technology Innovation Leadership Award in the analog in-memory computing segment for its outstanding product innovation, strategy execution, and customer-centric enablement.
+San Antonio, TX, June 26, 2025 - Frost & Sullivan is pleased to announce that Synopsys , a global leader in silicon to systems design solutions has been awarded the 2025 Global Technology Innovation Leadership Award in the analog in-memory computing segment for its outstanding product innovation, strategy execution, and customer-centric enablement.
 This recognition reflects Synopsys' leadership advancing analog in-memory computing (AIMC) design in a unified analog and mixed-signal development environment that supports next-generation, energy-efficient AI computing systems.

 Each year, Frost & Sullivan presents the Technology Innovation Leadership Award to companies demonstrating outstanding strategy development and implementation, driving measurable improvements in market share, customer satisfaction, and competitive positioning.
 Synopsys earned this recognition for providing engineers with tools that address analog complexity, significantly reducing design time and boosting productivity for AIMC-based system-on-chip (SoC) architectures.